timmyomahony/timmyomahony-photoblog/README.md

 1. As few moving parts as possible.
 2. A friction-free publishing experience.

-With that in mind, this codebase is opinionated and rigid in how it works to suit these requirements.
+With that in mind, this codebase is opinionated to suit these requirements.

 The publishing workflow is intended to be a single step: export images to a folder and let automation handle the rest: